Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Conclusion

 \section{Conclusion}

 In summary, we have investigated thermal, structural, dielectric and infrared optical properties of the bromide double perovskite \cabb{}.
-Our low-temperature x-ray investigations and the IR reflectivity spectra provide compelling evidence that apart from the thoroughly investigated cubic to tetragonal structural phase transition at $\sim$120~K in\cabb{}, another low-temperature structural phase transition takes place at $\sim$40~K which leads to a symmetry lowering of the crystal structure.
+Our low-temperature x-ray investigations and the IR reflectivity spectra provide compelling evidence that apart from the thoroughly investigated cubic to tetragonal structural phase transition at $\sim$120~K in \cabb{}, another low-temperature structural phase transition takes place at $\sim$40~K which leads to a symmetry lowering of the crystal structure.
 Our x-ray powder diffraction data point to a monoclinic or triclinic crystal structure of the low temperature phase with a slight preference - judging from the somewhat reduced reliability factors - to a triclinic $I\bar{\rm 1}$ description.
-Our findings regarding the temperature dependence of the cell volume substantiate the report by Keshavarz \etal~\cite{CenterFreq_Hardening} who observed a thermal expansion anomaly at $\sim$~40~K.

-Our results concur in part with the findings of He \textit{et al.} in that the transition involves a more complex network of the Bi-Br octahedrals as the structure is altered below the 40 K transition, however we suggest based on our infrared and literature Raman spectra that this structural transition is the symmetry lowering from I4/m to \mono{} rather than to a several hundred atom unit cell as predicted by the DFT modeling.
+Our findings regarding the temperature dependence of the cell volume substantiate the report by Keshavarz \etal~\cite{CenterFreq_Hardening} who observed a thermal expansion anomaly at $\sim$~40~K. Our results concur in part with the findings of He \textit{et al.} in that the transition involves a more complex network of the Bi-Br octahedrals as the structure is altered below the 40 K transition, however we suggest based on our infrared and literature Raman spectra that this structural transition is the symmetry lowering from I4/m to \mono{} rather than to a several hundred atom unit cell as predicted by their DFT modeling.

-The appearance of a new IR active mode at $\sim$73~$cm^{-1}$ is consistent with a lower symmetry for the low-temperature crystal structure.
+The appearance of additional IR active modes is consistent with a lower symmetry for the low-temperature crystal structure.
 All monoclinic or triclinic descriptions induce a growth of the number of IR active modes.
 The monoclinic and the triclinic description refinements to the PXRD patterns of the low-temperature phase are almost equally good.
 The somewhat reduced reliability factors favor the triclinic description.
 The symmetry of perovskite structures is often over or underestimated\cite{PerovskitesGroupTheory}, however, judging from the significantly increased number of Raman modes found by Cohen \textit{et al.}\cite{cohendiverging} which is in quantitative agreement with that expected for the monoclinic space group \mono{} we suggest that \mono{} provides the more consistent description of the crystal structure of \cabb{} below $\sim40~K$.